 What inadmissibility grounds can be waived by I-601 Inadmissibility Waivers?

 Congress has granted Immigration and the Attorney General discretion to waive certain grounds (reasons) for inadmissibility.
-There are many grounds why a foreign national may be inadmissible and need to seek a I-601 Inadmissibility Waivers.
+There are many grounds that a foreign national may be inadmissible and need to seek a I-601 Inadmissibility Waivers.
 Typically, they include but are not limited to the following:

-- Enter without inspection
+1. Enter without Inspection